CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 - Easy Configuration: Customize your list of stock symbols in the "list-of-stock-symbols-to-scan.txt" file.

-- Data-Driven Decisions: The stock data analysis in this code involves collecting historical stock price data for a list of stock symbols, calculating various percentage change metrics over different time intervals, and selecting the top #1 stock based on these metrics.
+- Data-Driven Decisions: The stock data analysis in this code involves collecting historical stock price data for a list of stock symbols, calculating various percentage change metrics over different time intervals, and selecting the top stocks based on these metrics.

   Here's a breakdown of the stock data analysis process:

 Data Retrieval: The code retrieves the historical stock price data for each stock symbol.
-It collects data for four different time periods: 1-year, 7 days, 14 days, and 1 month.
-Percentage Change Calculation: For each stock, it calculates the percentage change in stock price over these four time periods.
-This is done by comparing the opening and closing prices of the stock within each period.
-Ranking: The code then ranks the stocks based on their percentage changes over these time periods.
-It considers all four percentage changes (1-year, 7-day, 14-day, and 1 month) to assess stock performance.
-Selection: The top #1 stock with the best-combined performance across all four time periods is selected.

-Tough stock market conditions require selecting only the #1 best stock at a time to buy.
+Tough stock market conditions require selecting only the best stocks at a time to buy.
 Tough stock market conditions require the toughest stock selection criteria as has been taught by numerous millionaire and billionaire stock trading professional experts with a lifetime of stock trading experience.
-The top number 1 stock to buy based on all criteria is what we have found.
+The top stocks to buy based on all criteria is what we have found.
-This is considered the most successful stock based on the provided criteria.
+These are considered the most successful stocks based on the provided criteria.

-Output: Finally, the selected stock symbol is written to the "electricity-or-utility-stocks-to-buy-list.txt" file, providing a stock that might be favorable to purchase: a stock that has demonstrated strong price percentage increases over multiple time intervals.
+Output: Finally, the selected stock symbol is written to the "electricity-or-utility-stocks-to-buy-list.txt" file, providing a stock list that might be favorable to purchase: stocks that has demonstrated strong price percentage increases over multiple time intervals.
 Overall, this code automates the analysis of historical stock price data to identify stocks that have shown consistent and significant growth in their prices over different time frames, making them potential candidates for investment in the electricity or utility sector.